DataOmbudsman/incdbscan/README.md

 pip install incdbscan
 ```

-The package requires at least Python 3.7.1.
+The latest version of the package requires at least Python 3.8.

 ## Usage